JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

   }
 ```

-Now a node is created, we can inserted into the list and chain any of the incoming additional nodes together to form a linked list.
-Since a new element can be added to the list, it can also remove an existing element.
+Now that a node is created, we can inserted into the list and chain any of the incoming additional nodes together to form a linked list.
+Since a new element can be added to the list, it can also remove from the list.

+## Step 2: Create a head and tail node

 ## Insert
 addFirst(data)